 \section{Introduction}

-The construction of moment-angle manifold over a simple polytope is first introduced in Davis-Januszkiewicz~\cite{DaJan91}.
+The construction of a moment-angle manifold over a simple polytope is first introduced in Davis-Januszkiewicz~\cite{DaJan91}.
 Suppose $P$ is a simple (convex) polytope with $m$ \emph{facets} (codimension-one faces).
 A convex polytope in a Euclidean space is called \emph{simple} if every codimension-$k$ face is the intersection of exactly $k$ facets of the polytope.
-The moment-angle manifold $\mathcal{Z}_P$ over $P$ is a closed connected manifold with an effective action by $T^m=(S^1)^m$ whose orbit space is $P$.
+The moment-angle manifold $\mathcal{Z}_P$ over $P$ is a closed connected manifold with an effective action by the compact torus $T^m=(S^1)^m$ whose orbit space is $P$.
 It is shown in~\cite{DaJan91} that many important topological invariants of $\mathcal{Z}_P$ can be computed easily from the combinatorial structure of $P$.
-These manifolds play an important role in the toric topology.
-The reader is referred to Buchstaber-Panov~\cite{BP02, BP15} for more discussions on the topological and geometrical aspects of moment-angle manifolds. \n
+These manifolds play an important role in the research of toric topology.
+The reader is referred to Buchstaber-Panov~\cite{BP02, BP15} for more discussions on the topological and geometrical aspects of moment-angle manifolds.

 The notion of moment-angle manifold over a simple convex polytope has been generalized in many different ways.
-For example, Davis-Januszkiewicz~\cite{DaJan91} defines a class of topological spaces now called \emph{moment-angle complexes} (named in~\cite{BP00}) where the simple polytope is replaced by a simple polyhedral complex.
-Later, L\"u-Panov~\cite{LuPanov11} defines the notion of moment-angle complex of a \emph{simplicial poset}.
-In addition, Ayzenberg-Buchstaber~\cite{AntonBuch11} defines the notion of moment-angle spaces over arbitrary convex polytopes (not necessarily simple).
+For example, Davis and Januszkiewicz~\cite{DaJan91} define a class of topological spaces now called \emph{moment-angle complexes} (named by Buchstaber and Panov in~\cite{BP00}) where the simple polytope is replaced by a simple polyhedral complex.
+Later, L\"u and Panov~\cite{LuPanov11} defined the notion of moment-angle complex of a \emph{simplicial poset}.
+In addition, Ayzenberg and Buchstaber~\cite{AntonBuch11} defined the notion of moment-angle spaces over arbitrary convex polytopes (not necessarily simple).
 Note that in all these generalizations, the orbit spaces of the canonical torus actions are all contractible.
-Yet an even wider class of spaces called \emph{generalized moment-angle complexes} or \emph{polyhedral products} over simplicial complexes were introduced by Bahri, Bendersky, Cohen and Gitler in~\cite{BBCG10}, which has become the major subject in the homotopy theoretic study in toric topology.\n
+Yet an even wider class of spaces called \emph{generalized moment-angle complexes} or \emph{polyhedral products} over simplicial complexes were introduced by Bahri, Bendersky, Cohen and Gitler in~\cite{BBCG10}, which has become the major subject in the homotopy theoretic study of toric topology.

-In this paper, we generalize the construction of moment-angle manifolds by replacing the simple polytope $P$ by any nice manifold with corners $Q$ which is not necessarily contractible.
+In this paper, we generalize the construction of moment-angle manifolds by replacing the simple polytope $P$ by a nice manifold with corners $Q$ which is not necessarily contractible.
 Such a generalization has been considered by Poddar and Sarkar~\cite{PodSark15} for polytopes with simple holes.